ttosi/nodejs-geocodio/README.md

 ##### Configuration

-It is srtongly suggested to store your API key in an external file, e.g. [dotenv](https://github.com/motdotla/dotenv).
+It is strongly suggested to store your API key in an external file, e.g. using [dotenv](https://github.com/motdotla/dotenv).

 ```javascript
 const geocodio = new Geocodio({